 It’s not just healthcare providers that need to worry about HIPAA compliance.
-A recent incident demonstrates how self-insured companies are at just as much risk as doctors and medical practices when it comes to HIPAA regulations & violations.
+A recent incident demonstrates how self-insured HIPAA compliance is just as important as doctors and medical practices compliance when it comes to HIPAA regulations and violations.

 Klaussner Furniture Industries, Inc., a 55-year old privately owned furniture manufacturer based out of Asheboro, North Carolina experienced a hacking incident in early April.
 The company discovered an unauthorized user gained access on two computers in its networks which contained sensitive employee information.